 Campbell ISD is governed by a seven-member Board of Trustees whose members are elected for four-year terms.
+Elections are held on odd number years.
+Voting is held at the Campbell Community Center and/or the Campbell School Cafeteria.
 The Board meets in regular session at 6:30 p.m. on the third Thursday of each month.
 Meetings, which are open to the public, are held in the board room of the Administration Building, 480 North Patterson St, Campbell.
 Special meetings are scheduled as necessary.
 To speak before the Board, call Melissa Earle, executive secretary to the Superintendent, at (903) 246-9315.

 Parents and other community members exercise their voice in public education control through the election of the board of trustees.
 The board appoints the superintendent who carries out the policies set by the school board.